carlocastoldi/qupath-extension-braian/README.md

 ## Features

-This extension helps you manage multiple QuPath projects ensuring consistency.
+This extension helps you manage image analysis across multiple QuPath projects ensuring consistency.
 In particular, it is designed to perform batch analysis across many QuPath projects in an automated manner.
 Typically, in whole-brain datasets, one brain = one QuPath project and BraiAn makes sure the exact same analysis parameters are consistently applied across different projects.
 It was first developed to work with [ABBA](https://go.epfl.ch/abba), but can be used for other purposes as well.
-Its core idea is to move the input parameters used to analyse multiple QuPath projects of the same cohort/experiment _outside_ of scripts' code.
+Its core idea is to move the input image analysis parameters used to analyse multiple QuPath projects of the same cohort/experiment _outside_ of scripts' code (in a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file, see below).
 This allows having a reproducible configuration that can be shared, backed up and ran after long periods of time.

-The extensions exposes a proper library [API](https://carlocastoldi.github.io/qupath-extension-braian/docs/) and, among all, it allows to:
+The extensions exposes a proper library [API](https://carlocastoldi.github.io/qupath-extension-braian/docs/).
+Here are some examples.
+It allows you to:

-- work with image channel histograms, thanks to `ChannelHistogram.class`
+- multi-channel automatic object segmentation (e.g. [cell detections](https://carlocastoldi.github.io/qupath-extension-braian/docs/qupath/ext/braian/AbstractDetections.html))
-- compute and manage detections separately for each image channel, thanks to `AbstractDetections.class`
+- machine-learning-based [object classification](https://carlocastoldi.github.io/qupath-extension-braian/docs/qupath/ext/braian/PartialClassifier.html) (e.g. apply custom classifiers on different detection types).
-- apply different classifiers on different subsets of detections, thanks to `PartialClassifier.class`
+- co-localization analysis (i.e. _quickly_ find all detections that are double—or triple/multiple—positive, through [`BoundingBoxHierarchy`](https://carlocastoldi.github.io/qupath-extension-braian/docs/qupath/ext/braian/BoundingBoxHierarchy.html))
-- _quickly_ find all detections that are double—or triple/multiple—positive, thanks to `BoundingBoxHierarchy.class`
+- fine tune image analysis using [channel histograms](https://carlocastoldi.github.io/qupath-extension-braian/docs/qupath/ext/braian/ChannelHistogram.html)
 - tag certain brain regions to be excluded from further analysis due to tissue, imaging or alignment problems
 - export to file the quantification results (number of detections/double+ found in each brain region)
 - export to file a list of regions flagged to be excluded